duchess-toffee/squidy/README.md

 ## :rocket: Getting Started

-Squidy is not officially published in the Google Add-on Marketplace.
+Squidy is not officially published in the [Google Workspace Marketplace](https://gsuite.google.com/marketplace).
 However you too can use Squidy using steps outlined below.

 <br/>